 A Busy Date in Detroit

-The Red Wings have been very busy, on June 3, off of the ice.
-On this date in 1955, they traded Terry Sawchuk, Vic Stasiuk, Marcel Bonin and Lorne Davis to the Boston Bruins, in exchange for Real Chevrefils, Ed Sandford, Norm Corcoran, Gilles Boisvert and Warren Godfrey.
+The Red Wings have been very busy on June 3, off of the ice.
+In 1955, they traded Terry Sawchuk, Vic Stasiuk, Marcel Bonin, and Lorne Davis to the Boston Bruins in exchange for Real Chevrefils, Ed Sandford, Norm Corcoran, Gilles Boisvert, and Warren Godfrey.

 The future Hall of Famer, Sawchuk, was the key player in the deal.
-He missed half of the 1956-57 season due to exhausted.
-On July 10, 1957, he was traded back to the Red Wings for John Bucyk, in a deal that worked out very well for the Bruins.
+He missed half of the 1956-57 season due to exhaustion.
+On July 10, 1957, he was traded back to the Red Wings for Johnny Bucyk, in a deal that worked out very well for the Bruins.